Nant-y-Cwm Alumni

 Adam Buick

-After Nant-y-Cwm I went on to A levels, a gap year, and then Lampeter University to study Archaeology & Anthropology.
+After Nant-y-Cwm I studied A levels, followed by a gap year, and then Lampeter University to study Archaeology & Anthropology.
 My first experience of pottery was at Nant-y-Cwm and it cemented my love of ceramics.
 I later completed an intensive ceramics training course in Ireland and became a ceramic artist in 2006.
 After sixteen years as artist, I exhibit nationally and internationally.
 I have public collections including the British Museum, V&A and the National Museum in Cardiff.

 Nant-y-Cwm is good at nurturing the individual child.
 The small size of the school and having the same teachers all the way through was very grounding and stabilising.